 During this exercise, you will implement the original version of the widely used Lucas-Kanade Feature Tracker (LK Tracker).
-The LK tracking algorithm is computationally heavy so in this computer exercise we will make the restriction to track just one region centered around one pixel.
+Unless implemented in low-level operations, the LK tracking algorithm is computationally heavy, so in this computer exercise we will make the restriction to track just one region (centered around one pixel) at a time.
 This means that we need to choose which pixel to track.
-Due to the close relationship between the LK tracker and the Harris operator we will use the Harris operator to detect good features to track.
+Due to the close relationship between the LK tracker and the Harris detector (aka.
+Harris-Stephens detector) we will use the Harris detector to find good features to track.